DanHodges/TheologicalDictionary/Melchizedek.md

 # Melchizedek
-Definition of Melchizedek coming soon.
+The definition of Melchizedek is coming soon!